caffeinated-preoccupation/ADNI-project/README.md

 # Gut and Serum Metabolites and Alzheimer’s: Exploring the Link Between Metabolite Levels and the Risk of Developing Alzheimer’s

 This project aims to explore the link between the future Alzheimer's risk of a patient given some metabolite metrics.
 The data used for this compilation of exploratory data analysis was downloaded from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
+Unfortunately, I cannot put the data up as part of the data agreement.

 ## Installation